rezapaya/aui/README.md

-# Archlinux Ultimate Install Script
+# Manjaro Ultimate Install Script

-Install and configure archlinux has never been easier!
+Install and configure Manjaro has never been easier!

 You can try it first with a `virtualbox`